General information and tips for prospective fellowship applicants

 • Competitive applicants may be full-time or part-time graduate or undergraduate students and must have a documented disability.

-• In some cases, multiple applicants may receive an award up to $2,500
+• In some cases, multiple applicants may receive an award from $5,000-$10,000.

-• Applications due gnerally in late March.
+• Applications are generally due in late February.

-• Must be a full time student with sophomore, junior, or graduate standing
+• Must be a full-time student with sophomore, junior, or graduate standing

 • Students have U.S. Citizenship or U.S. Permanent Resident